Matthew-Hurrell/labyrinth-of-riddles/README.md

 ### You Die Function

 The you die function is called when a user runs out of guesses in the riddle challenges.
-The function prints the storyboard variable final_words using the typewriter effect to the terminal and then calls the play_again function to give the user the option to play again from the beginning.
+The function calls the final words function and passes in the username variable, and then calls the play_again function to give the user the option to play again from the beginning.

 ![You Die Function](readme-images/you-die-function.png)